-We’ve helped almost 80,000 New England homeowners make their homes more energy-efficient and save on their utility bills.
+We’ve helped more than 82,000 New England homeowners make their homes more energy-efficient and save on their utility bills.
 And, they’re happy about it.
 In fact, 98 percent of our customers say they’d really like to refer us to their friends and relatives.
 (We know this from ongoing Net Promoter surveys.)
 Talk about a great review of our work.
 One homeowner who posted on Facebook how pleased he was with the work we did, later elaborated in this success story.

 It's hard to believe the four-bedroom house that Julie and David Smith bought in 1987 was originally built as a one-room shack in the early 20th century, used for hunting, trapping and fishing.

 It sounds like an idyllic New England residence: a four-bedroom Cape just two blocks from Wollaston Beach in Quincy, Mass., with speedy access to Boston.
 But then there's the wind, "a lot of wind," says owner Deb Tobin, and those maritime air currents were finding ways into the house.

 Customer Review: Energy Evaluation, Insulation Save Homeowner Hundreds of Dollars Each Year, Improve Comfort Each Day